Vlad-Lee/fifa_wc_2026_pred/README.md

 For an online deployment (e.g. Streamlit Community Cloud), `requirements.txt` must be at the repository root and `dixon_coles_params.json` must be committed so the hosted app has a model to load.
-A deployed app cannot run the fitting scripts, and its filesystem is ephemeral, so the simulation re-runs on demand and is shared across users via the cache.